- (484) 469-8663

 Frozen shoulder, also known as adhesive capsulitis, is a condition characterized by stiffness and pain in the shoulder joint.
 It typically develops gradually, worsens over time, and then resolves, usually within one to three years.
 The exact cause of frozen shoulder is not fully understood, but it often follows an injury or a period of immobility, such as after surgery or an arm fracture.

 The shoulder is a ball-and-socket joint, surrounded by a capsule of connective tissue.
 Frozen shoulder occurs when this capsule thickens and tightens around the shoulder joint, restricting its movement.
 This limitation in movement can make even simple activities, like reaching overhead or behind the back, extremely difficult and painful.
+Clients usually report the inability, or decreased ability, to wash their hair, getting dressed, and other basic tasks.

 Frozen shoulder generally progresses through three stages: